vicenteherrera/github-pages-helm-charts/README.md

-# Publish a Helm Chart using GitHub pages
+# Publish a Helm chart using GitHub pages

 ## Publish a website using GitHub pages